TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Experiments

-} We investigate the effect of external guidance quantity ($|g|=1,2,4,8$) on training dynamics with fixed total rollouts.
-Figure~\ref{ablation} shows training rewards and evaluation results across varying thought pattern quantities.
+\paragraph{Ablation Study.} We investigate the effect of template guidance quantity ($|g|=1,2,4$) on training dynamics with fixed total rollouts.
+Figure~\ref{fig:ablation} shows training rewards and evaluation results across varying templates.
 For clearer visualization, we uniformly adjust performance on AMC and MATH by subtracting a fixed value without affecting conclusions.
-We observe that more diverse guidance ($|g|=1,2,4$) typically yields higher training rewards.
-However, when guidance becomes excessive ($|g|=8$), performance declines slightly while still outperforming minimal guidance ($|g|=1$).
-This may be because: (1) Smaller \(|g|\) makes it harder to sample positive examples; (2) Larger \(|g|\) increases the likelihood of sampling positive examples, but excessive quantities can overwhelm the model's limited learning capacity with too many patterns.
-In other words, when pattern quantity becomes excessive, the model faces too many learning tasks simultaneously, exceeding its processing capabilities.
-Therefore, designing an effective thought-augmented framework requires balancing pattern quantity and model capacity to ensure stable learning while maintaining generalization ability.
-Evaluation performance in Figure~\ref{ablation}(b) follows a similar trend, highlighting the importance of balancing guidance quantity with model capacity.
+We observe that more diverse template guidance often yields higher rewards.
+We choose \( |g| = 2 \) by default for flexible consideration.